-The TOE shall meet the requirement "Limited capabilities (FMT_LIM.1)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Limited capabilities (FMT\LIM.1)" as specified below (Common Criteria Part 2 extended).

-FMT_LIM.1 Limited capabilities
+FMT\LIM.1 Limited capabilities

-FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow user data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
+FMT\LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow user data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be cettled with the contraction and the standard and about construction of TSF to be gathered which may enable other attacks.

-Dependencies: FMT_LIM.2 Limited availability.
+Dependencies: FMT\LIM.2 Limited availability.

-The TOE shall meet the requirement "Limited availability (FMT_LIM.2)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Limited availability (FMT\LIM.2)" as specified below (Common Criteria Part 2 extended).

-FMT_LIM.2 Limited availability
+FMT\LIM.2 Limited availability

-FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow user data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
+FMT\LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow user data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks

-Dependencies: FMT_LIM.1 Limited capabilities.
+Dependencies: FMT\LIM.1 Limited capabilities.

-190 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).
+191 The TOE shall meet the requirement "Audit storage (FAU\SAS.1)" as specified below (Common Criteria Part 2 extended).

-FAU_SAS.1 Audit storage
+FAU\SAS.1 Audit storage

-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the supported by the development, production and test environment.
+FAU\SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the supported by the development, production and test environment.

-Smartcard Embedded Software in a Test ROM area.
+Smartcard Embedded Software in the Test ROM area.